seanogor/sapper/README.md

 # Sapper Example

 This directory is a brief example of a [Sapper](https://sapper.svelte.dev/) app that can be deployed with Vercel and zero configuration.
+Even a noob like you can do this in no time flat with very little pain!

 ## Deploy Your Own